liquidctl/liquidctl/docs/asus-aura-led-guide.md

 ## Status

 The `status` function currently returns a list of 6-byte values whose meanings are not fully understood.
 This information is provided nevertheless in the hopes of encouraging someone to interpret them properly.
+However, on the first line the 3rd and 4th columns seem to represent the number of available ARGB and RGB channels, respectively.

+On Asus ProArt Z690-Creator WiFi we get the following (3 ARGB, 1 RGB):
 ```
 % liquidctl -m Aura status
 AsusTek Aura LED Controller